brandonsides/grundfunken/README.md

 let i = 3 in i for i in [1, 2, 3]
 ```

-In fact, the language give `for` precedence over `let`, so this expression is equivalent to
+In fact, the language gives `for` precedence over `let`, so this expression is equivalent to

 ```swift
 let i = 3 in (i for i in [1, 2, 3])